palasthotel/wind/Readme.md

 The same is true for classes with a foreign lifecycle.
 However you have to call `weakComponents()` instead of `weakComponent()` for those.

 Other than with strong dependencies Wind might inject the same object multiple times into your consumer.
 Every weak component will be resolved once per `resoleMe(in container:Container)` call.
 Calling it multiple times will provide it multiple times.

+### Core Data objects as consuming Components

+It might be helpful to have access to Components from within NSManagedObject subclasses.
+Wind can handle that.
+Just as UIStoryboard, NSManagedObjectContext also does have a `Container` property, which falls back to UIApplication if no Container is set.

+To get things going, a few things need to be done:

+* set your data model codegen to "Category/Extension".
+* add stub classes for each Entity but subclass from `WindManagedObject` instead of `NSManagedObject`

+Now you can add dependencies just as you normally would.
+Dependency resolution happens whenever an object is either inserted or when it's fetched after being in the fault state.
+So beware: whenever you try to use components, you have to ensure that the object is not a fault.
+So before accessing components, read any core data property first.
+That will resolve the fault and provide the object with all components.

+Have a look at the CoreDataSample project - especially the data model and `SampleEntity`.